Travel

 Museums

-There are so many wonderful museums in Paris, and Museums are a great way to spend a rainy day in the city.
+There are so many wonderful museums in Paris.
+Museums are also a great way to spend a rainy day in the city.
 Just be sure to book tickets in advance to avoid long lines!
-I tried to pop into L’Orangerie to show Margot the water lillies, and the line was way too long, so we missed it.
+I tried to pop into Musée de L’Orangerie to show her the water lilies.
+Unfortunately, the line was way too long, so we missed it.
 I didn’t know how tired we’d be on our first day, and didn’t want to buy tickets and mis out.

 How to visit the Louvre

 Galerie Dior: If you have a child that likes gowns and sparkly things, this is a must-see.
-Margot audibly gasped a few times.
-We both loved it.
+My daughter audibly gasped at every turn, and it was by far one of her favorite things we did on the trip.

 Dining with Kids

-Boulangeries: Margot’s favorite is pain au chocolat, so she had that every single morning.
+Boulangeries: Pain au chocolat was the favorite of the trip, so she had that every single morning.
 Boulangeries are great for a little treat, croissant, or warm baguette.

 Kid-Friendly Restaurants: Look for restaurants with children’s menus and accommodating staff.
 Many establishments in Paris welcome families and provide high chairs and kid-friendly utensils.